jaramiar/Sales-Conversion/README.md

 # Facebook-Ads-and-Sales-Conversion
-What can we learn about from a KNN classifier on social media ad campaigns?
-What will this tell us about their sales conversions?
+What can we learn about about an anonymous company's social media ad campaigns?
+What will this analysis tell us about their sales conversions?

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------